-Four loon species could occur in the proposed survey area; however, none of those species are listed as threatened or endangered under the ESA.
+Four loon species may occur in the proposed survey area; however, none of those species are listed as threatened or endangered under the ESA.
 In Alaska, the yellow-billed loon is the least abundant of the loon species and may be found in the project area in low densities during fall and winter.
-As the yellow-billed loon's restricted range, small population size, habitat requirements, and threats to breeding habitat are of concern (Earnst 2004), this species is currently designated as a candidate species under the ESA.
+As the yellow-billed loon's restricted range, small population size, habitat requirements, and threats to breeding habitat are of concern (Earnst 2004), it is currently designated as a candidate species under the ESA.
 Although the USFWS has determined that listing the yellow-billed loon as a threatened or endangered species is warranted under the ESA, that listing is currently precluded by other higher priority species.
 The "warranted but precluded" finding was published in the Federal Register on 25 March 2009 (USFWS 2009b).

 Yellow-billed loons breed on arctic and subarctic tundra of northern Alaska, Canada, and Eurasia from June through September.
 The Russian population is estimated at ~5000 (Fair 2002 in Earnst 2004); the North American population is estimated at ~16,000, with 6024 in Alaska (Earnst et al. 2005) and 9975 in Canada (Earnst 2004).
-Less than 1000 nesting pairs are thought to occur in northern Alaska annually (Earnst 2004; Earnst et al. 2005).
-Based on aerial surveys, the yellow-billed loon population on the Arctic Coastal Plain of Alaska has been stable since at least 1986, with a slightly increasing growth trend during the last 10 years (Larned et al. 2009).
+Less than 1000 nesting pairs are thought to occur in northern Alaska annually

+(Earnst 2004; Earnst et al. 2005).
+Based on aerial surveys, the yellow-billed loon population on the Arctic Coastal Plain of Alaska has been stable since at least 1986, with a slightly increasing growth trend during the last 10 y (Larned et al. 2009).
+In Alaska, yellow-billed loons also nest on the Seward Peninsula, the Kotzebue Sound area, and on St. Lawrence Island.
+Bollinger et al. (2008) estimated that 431 yellow-billed loons inhabit the Seward Peninsula and Cape Krusenstern area of western Alaska.